pietervdvn/MapComplete/Docs/Layers/indoors.md

   - *The changing table is in a dedicated room. *  corresponds with  `changing_table:location=dedicated_room`

-This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets&changing_table=yes`
+This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets &changing_table=yes`

 This tagrendering has labels  `relevant-questions`